 Kaitlin writes: My mom bought me a Veggetti for my birthday after we both got hooked on a local restaurant's Thai Zoodle Salad.
 It seemed like it would be a lot of unnecessary work, but we were both hooked instantly.

 - If you've used a pencil sharpener, you'll have no trouble using a Veggetti.
 It has two sides to allow for two different sizes of noodles, and a spiked hand guard to safely guide the final end of the vegetable into the blades.

 - It's also quite small, which makes it easy to store.
 I keep mine in a drawer.

 - The thing that I like least about the Veggetti (apart from the name) is cleaning it.
 I thought that a toothbrush would be the secret to brushing zucchini out from the blades and the spikes in the hand guard, but it doesn't always work as well as I'd hope.
 Plus, it's time-consuming.
-The Veggetti is dishwasher-safe, but I hesitate to wash it in there because I'm afraid it will shorten the lifespan.
+The Veggetti is dishwasher-safe, but I hesitate to wash it in there because I'm afraid it will shorten the gadget's lifespan.

 - The Veggetti is perfect for zucchini and yellow squash, but I'm afraid I'd break it — or cut myself — if I tried using it with a sturdier veggie like a carrot or a sweet potato.
 Personally, this suits me just fine — zoodles for days!